sourceduty/Math/README.md

 `Total Interchanges = 50 * (50 - 1) / 2 = 50 * 49 / 2 = 1225`

+In the context of this revolving interchange system, a revolution can be understood as a complete cycle where all the parts are swapped or rearranged across the modules in a way that every module is involved in an exchange.
+Essentially, it represents a full rotation or process where every part undergoes an interchange, possibly moving between different modules.
+The revolution would involve the system resetting to a starting configuration, with each module having its parts interchanged according to some predefined set of rules.

 <br>
 </details>